bchen41/React-Portfolio/README.md

 ## Description

 Created my first React Portfolio using React components.
 Instead of having a static portfolio, I learned about displaying different pages using components.
 React makes it so it is possible to re-use code components to increase efficiency when developing apps.
 Mobile responsiveness and UI was achieved using React Bootstrap.
+Currently, there is no back-end involved so I hope to implement that in the future.

 ## Usage